jakguru/vueprint/docs/getting-started/styles.md

 * `@jakguru/vueprint/dist/vueprint.css` - All VuePrint related styles including Vuetify, pre-bundled
 * `@jakguru/vueprint/dist/vueprint-no-vuetify.css` - All VuePrint related styles *except* for Vuetify, pre-bundled
+* `@jakguru/vueprint/dist/vueprint.scss` - All VuePrint related styles including Vuetify, unbundled
+* `@jakguru/vueprint/dist/vueprint-no-vuetify.scss` - All VuePrint related styles *except* for Vuetify, unbundled

 The best way to approach both is to ask the question: Does my project require [changing the Vuetify SASS variables](https://vuetifyjs.com/en/features/sass-variables/#basic-usage)?
-If no, then it is safe to use `vueprint.css`.
-Otherwise, you should use `vueprint-no-vuetify.css`.
+If no, then it is safe to use `vueprint`.
+Otherwise, you should use `vueprint-no-vuetify`.

 ## Examples with Vuetify Styles Bundled